 The top ten best road trip movies

 Life is about the journey, not the destination.
 That’s why we’ve all got a soft spot for road trip movies.
+Even more so when we’re on lockdown during the Covid-19 pandemic.
 They’re about more than tyres and tarmac, they’re stories of bonding and personal discovery on the open road.

-We've got 750 words to fill, a full tank, half a pack of cigarettes, it’s dark out, and we’re wearing sunglasses in the office.
+We've got 750 words to fill, a full tank of gas in a car that hasn't moved for days, half a pack of cigarettes, the kids are running riot, and we’re wearing sunglasses working from home.
 So without further ado, let's hit it.
-Here's ten of the best movies.
+Here's ten of the best road trip movies.

 Dumb and Dumber